Class 11 Chemistry Syllabus

 Unit 12: Organic Chemistry- Some Basic Principles and Techniques

-The twelfth unit of class 11 chemistry syllabus introduces the students with the basics of organic chemistry though a multitude of the following topics.
+The twelfth unit of the class 11 chemistry syllabus introduces the students to the basics of organic chemistry through a multitude of the following topics.

 • Organic compounds (introduction, quantitative and qualitative analysis, methods of purification, classification and nomenclature)